geek-cookbook/geek-cookbook/manuscript/recipies/autopirate.md

 ![Autopirate Screenshot](../images/autopirate.png)

 * **[SABnzbd](http://sabnzbd.org)** : downloads data from usenet servers based on .nzb definitions
+* **[NZBGet](https://nzbget.net/)** : downloads data from usenet servers based on .nzb definitions, but written in C++ and designed with performance in mind to achieve maximum download speed by using very little system resources (_this is a popular alternative to SABnzbd_)
 * **[NZBHydra](https://github.com/theotherp/nzbhydra)** : acts as a "meta-indexer", so that your downloading tools (radarr, sonarr, etc) only need to be setup for a single indexes.
 Also produces interesting stats on indexers, which helps when evaluating which indexers are performing well.
 * **[Sonarr](https://sonarr.tv)** : finds, downloads and manages TV shows
 * **[Radarr](https://radarr.video)** : finds, downloads and manages movies